Particular/docs.particular.net/persistence/upgrades/nhibernate-saga-index-fix.md

 ### Add unique constraint on correlation property column

-The unique constraint on correlation property column can be added with following query - it requires providing values for `sagaDataTableName` and `correlationPropertyColumnName` variables.
+The unique constraint on the correlation property column can be added with following query.

+NOTE: It requires providing values for `sagaDataTableName` and `correlationPropertyColumnName` variables.

 #### Microsoft SQL Server

-NOTE: If adding a unique constraint fails with the error `The CREATE UNIQUE INDEX statement terminated because a duplicate key was found for the object name ...` ensure that all duplicated rows detected have been merged.
+NOTE: If adding a unique constraint fails with the error `The CREATE UNIQUE INDEX statement terminated because a duplicate key was found for the object name ...`, ensure that all duplicated rows detected have been merged.

 snippet: AddUniqueConstraintOnSagaDataTable_MsSqlServer